erjiang/mine-on-demand/README.md

     USER_WHITELIST: '["alice@example.com", "bob@example.com"]'

+## Building the frontend code

+1. Make sure you have a recent-ish version of npm and node.js.
+1. Double-check that you've created `.env.local` following the above steps.
+1. In the root directory, run `make frontend`.

 ## Deploying the serverless website

 1. Install `sls`: https://serverless.com/framework/docs/providers/aws/guide/installation/
-1. Go into the `launch/` directory
-1. Copy `serverless.example.yml` to `serverless.yml`
-1. Replace all the environment variables with the actual IDs, options, etc. that you remembered from the above steps.
+1. Double check that you've replaced all the environment variables with the actual IDs, options, etc. in your `serverless.yml` file.
 1. Run `sls deploy`

 ## Updating/changing the Minecraft server version